Hawksley Workman: Lover/Fighter (2003–2005)

 Lover/Fighter followed in 2003; the album included the hits "We Will Still Need a Song", "Smoke Baby", "Anger as Beauty", "Even an Ugly Man" and "No Reason to Cry Out Your Eyes (On the Highway Tonight)".
 The album was recorded in an old schoolhouse in Muskoka, which Workman converted into a recording studio.

 "Anger As Beauty" was released in 2003 just prior to the LP release, Lover/Fighter.
-It includes a radio edit of the single "Anger as Beauty", and "Love Will Tear Us Apart", a cover of Joy Division.
+It includes a radio edit of the single "Anger as Beauty", and "Love Will Tear Us Apart", a cover of a song by Joy Division.

 The same year Workman was featured, with recording artists Jully Black and Sam Roberts, in a multi-award-winning MuchMusic social-issue documentary "Inside Your Threads", by Tania Natscheff and Liz Marshall.
 Workman and Black travelled to Bangladesh to witness the living and working conditions of garment workers making clothes for the North American market.

 Live in Lille, released in 2004, is a DVD of a live performance performed in Lille, France, that showcases his live musicianship.

-In 2004 Workman also released Before We Were Security Guards, an album he originally recorded in 1998.
+In 2004, Workman also released Before We Were Security Guards, an album he originally recorded in 1998.
 The album was originally only available at live shows, but is now available to order through his website.

-Additionally, in 2005 Workman released Serena Ryder's album, Unlikely Emergency through his label, Isadora Records.
+Additionally, in 2005, Workman released Serena Ryder's album Unlikely Emergency through his label Isadora Records.